Antibiotic Stewardship Honor Roll

 - Physician Leader: Eric Scrivner, MD

-- Pharmacist Leader: Sara Elioff, PharmD
+- Pharmacist Leader: Sara Elioff, PharmD, RPh, PIC

 - Highlighted Antibiotic Stewardship Activity:

-The Bigfork Valley Hospital team created an electronic medical record report, "Prescriber Antibiotic Stewardship Performance Report," that details patient, drug, frequency, stop/start dates, clinical indication, and ordering provider.
-This report is reviewed by the stewardship program and shared with prescribers.
-It can be used to identify opportunities for improvement in prescribing practices. - Collaboration:
+Bigfork Valley Hospital has created an electronic medical record (EMR)-generated Prescriber Antibiotic Stewardship Performance Report that details patient, drug, frequency, stop/start dates, clinical indication, and ordering provider.
+This report is reviewed by the antibiotic stewardship program (ASP) and shared with prescribers as needed.
+It can be used to identify opportunities for improvement in prescribing practices.

 - Physician Leader: Ulrika Wigert, MD